-Issue: Notification over the holiday period making it difficult for all residents and landlords to be aware of the application
+Issue: Notification over the Christmas and new year break making it difficult for all residents and landlords to be aware of the application

 Comment: These comments are noted, however the notification period over the holiday period is extended for this reason.
 Notwithstanding, any submissions received until determination are considered.